 More details on each stream are available here: – https://www.architectsforhealth.com/wp-content/uploads/2021/12/2022_LeadershipStreams_INTRO_RevB.pdf

 Entries are judged by a panel of leading practitioners and clinicians.

-Winners will be announced during, we hope, an in-person event in London in late June and rewarded with prizes, certificates and the opportunity to discuss their work with others including architectural and design leaders in healthcare.
+Winners will be announced during, an in-person/hybrid event in London in early July and rewarded with prizes, certificates and the opportunity to discuss their work with others including architectural and design leaders in healthcare.

 Students who submit work will receive a complementary AfH membership for one year as part of their registration.
 And all submissions are captured in a beautifully designed and produced A4 bound booklet celebrating the students work and each participant will receive a copy.